 When Viridian gains his new chest wound, he also gains a level of exhaustion.
 After the battle, Chansi patches him up and treats the wound to remove the exhaustion penalty.

-A wound hinders you while it's untreated, making life difficult with exhaustion.
-You can treat a wound during a short rest with first-aid knowledge and supplies—make a first-aid check (DC 10) to patch up the wound.
+A wound hinders you while it's untreated, making your life difficult with exhaustion.
+You can spend one hour to treat a wound using first-aid knowledge and supplies—make an Intelligence (Medicine) or Wisdom (Medicine) check (DC 10) to patch up the wound.

 A treated wound remains on your character—though it no longer causes exhaustion.
 A wound will only heal properly during a long rest or with magical healing.

 Wounds heal naturally over time.
-At the end of a long rest, you may check to see if each of your wounds will heal—make a DC 15 Constitution check for each wound.
+At the end of a long rest, roll to see if your wounds have healed—make a Constitution (Medicine) check (DC 15) for each wound.